nalapalu/University_Projects/README.md

 # University Projects
-Projects from my Research Internships during my BS-MS Degree (Bachelor - Masters Of Science)
+Projects from my Research Internships during my BS-MS Degree (Bachelor - Masters Of Science) at the Indian Institute of Science Education and Research Tirupati

 - [**2019: Semester Project (Physics)**](https://github.com/nalapalu/University_Projects/blob/main/Chiran_ProjectPresentation_2019.pdf), 4 months
   - Performed an exhaustive analysis of satellite data using MATLAB and Python.
 Used statistical methods along with visualizations to get insights into the data